KVI

-KVI (570 AM) is a commercial radio station in Seattle, Washington.
-Owned by Lotus Communications, it airs a conservative talk radio format called "News Talk 570 KVI."
-Its transmitter is on Vashon Island and its studios and offices are located with former sister station KOMO-TV at KOMO Plaza (formerly Fisher Plaza) in Seattle.
+KVI (570 AM) is a commercial radio station in Seattle, Washington, known as "News Talk 570 KVI".
+Owned by Lotus Communications, it airs a conservative talk radio format.
+The studios and offices are located with former sister station KOMO-TV at KOMO Plaza (formerly Fisher Plaza) in Seattle.
+KVI transmits a power of 5,000 watts, using a non-directional antenna, giving it a signal that extends from the U.S.-Canada border to Olympia.
+Its transmitter site is on Vashon Island, located roughly halfway between Seattle and Tacoma.

+Programming

+Most hours begin with an update from iHeartMedia's 24/7 News.
 On weekdays, KVI airs both local and nationally syndicated shows.
-Local hosts include John Carlson and Ari Hoffman.
-National hosts include "Markley, VanCamp and Robbins" (whose show is syndicated from the WMBD studios in Peoria, IL), Dana Loesch, Rita Cosby and "Red Eye Radio."
+Local hosts include John Carlson (Commute with Carlson) and Ari Hoffman.
+National programs include Markley, VanCamp and Robbins (whose show is syndicated from WMBD in Peoria), The Dana Loesch Show and Red Eye Radio.
 Two versions of "The Lars Larson Show" are heard, one for the Northwest at noon and a national show at 2 a.m.
-Weekends feature shows on money, health, wine, cars and home improvement, some of which are paid brokered programming.
-Syndicated weekend shows include "Sunday Night Live with Bill Cunningham" and "Somewhere in Time with Art Bell."
-Most hours begin with ABC News Radio.
+Weekends feature shows on money, health and cars, some of which are paid brokered programming.
+Syndicated weekend shows include Sunday Night Live with Bill Cunningham and Somewhere in Time with Art Bell.

 History

 Early years

+KVI was first licensed on November 24, 1926, to the Puget Sound Radio Broadcasting Company, located in Tacoma.
+It made its debut broadcast from the First Presbyterian Church on the evening of February 13, 1927.
+The station began operating during a period when the U.S. had temporarily lost the ability to assign frequencies and powers, and it was initially reported to be transmitting on a wavelength of 342.5 meters (875 kHz).

-KVI's history can be traced back to November 24, 1926.
-It signed on the air on 1280 kilocycles and was licensed to Tacoma.
-By the spring of 1928 its frequency shifted to 1060 AM, followed by another shift to 760 AM in the fall.
-By September 1932, it had moved to its permanent home at 570 AM.
-It was powered at 1,000 watts and was owned by the Puget Sound Broadcasting Company.
-During the "Golden Age of Radio," KVI was a network affiliate of CBS, carrying its schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
+After the formation of the Federal Radio Commission (FRC) in March 1927, the station was assigned to 870 kHz, which was soon changed to 1280 kHz, with a later shift to 1060 kHz.
+With the November 11, 1928 implementation of the FRC's General Order 40, the station was initially assigned to 1340 kHz, which was changed to limited hours on 760 kHz, with the restriction that it was not allowed to broadcast during nighttime hours when co-channel WJZ in New York City was on the air.
+By September 1932, it was moved to its current assignment of 570 kHz.
+It transmitted with 1,000 watts.
+During the "Golden Age of Radio", KVI was a network affiliate of CBS, carrying its schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
 It also carried programs from the Don Lee Network.

-In 1949, KVI relocated its city of license to Seattle and got a boost to 5,000 watts.
-KVI broadcast from a single tower on Vashon Island and it moved its studios into the Camlin Hotel in Downtown Seattle.
-With its arrival in Seattle, it shifted its network to the Mutual Broadcasting System, since KIRO was already the CBS affiliate in Seattle.
+In 1949, KVI relocated its main studio into the Camlin Hotel in Downtown Seattle.
+KVI got a boost to 5,000 watts, transmitting from a single tower on Vashon Island.
+After its move to Seattle, it shifted its network affiliatiom to the Mutual Broadcasting System, because KIRO was already Seattle's CBS affiliate.